chromaui/chromatic-docs/e2e-visual-tests.md

 });
 ```

-Once the above is in place, Test Archiver will run in addition to the Playwright test, archiving the final state, irrespective of whether it passes or fails.
+Once the above is in place, Test Archiver will run in addition to the Playwright test, archiving the final state, whether it passes or fails.

 [Screenshot of published Storybook, showing archive captured in the prior code snippet]